Bairoking/UserViewer/Readme.md

 Performance
 For large lists you might consider rendering only visible items (virtualization).
 For 10 users from this API, current approach is fine.
+Ìºç Overview: What Happens When You Open the Page

+When you open index.html in your browser:

+The HTML file loads first and defines the basic structure of the page.

+The CSS file is applied to make everything look nice and readable.

+The JavaScript file runs last.
+It fetches user data from the API, adds user names to the page, and handles all the interactivity ‚Äî like showing details when you click a name and letting you go back.

+So the three files work together in harmony:
+HTML ‚Üí structure, CSS ‚Üí appearance, JavaScript ‚Üí logic and interactivity.

+Ì∑± 1.
+HTML (index.html) ‚Äî Structure and Framework

+This is the skeleton of your web app.
+It tells the browser what elements exist and where content will appear.

+Ì¥π What it does

+Declares a basic webpage using standard HTML structure.

+Includes two key containers:

+#userList: where JavaScript will display the list of user names.

+#userDetails: where the detailed info of a clicked user will appear.

+Links the stylesheet (style.css) for design.

+Links the JavaScript file (app.js) that controls the app‚Äôs behavior.

+Ì¥π In short

+HTML gives the structure ‚Äî like the foundation and walls of a building.
+It doesn‚Äôt decide colors, fonts, or actions.
+It just says what exists and where.

+Ìæ® 2.
+CSS (style.css) ‚Äî Design and Appearance

+This file is the decoration and layout layer of your web app.
+It makes your interface visually appealing and easy to use.

+Ì¥π What it does

+Styles the page (body, h1) with a pleasant background, font, and centered title.

+Styles each user name box in the list with spacing, colors, hover effects, and a ‚Äúselected‚Äù highlight.

+Styles the details panel with padding, borders, and a centered card layout.

+Defines a .hidden class to hide or show content (controlled by JavaScript).

+Styles the Back button with a blue color that changes on hover.

+Ì¥π In short

+CSS gives the visual design ‚Äî the paint, furniture, and lighting of your building.
+It decides how things look but doesn‚Äôt change what they do.

+‚öôÔ∏è 3.
+JavaScript (app.js) ‚Äî Logic and Interactivity

+This is the brain of your web app.
+It controls what happens when the user interacts ‚Äî like fetching data, reacting to clicks, and updating the page dynamically.

+Ì¥π What it does

+Fetches Data:

+Calls the public API https://jsonplaceholder.typicode.com/users.

+Retrieves fake user data in JSON format (names, emails, addresses, etc.).

+Handles network errors gracefully (shows a message if it fails).

+Displays User List:

+Creates clickable boxes (divs) for each user name.

+Adds them inside the #userList container on the page.

+Each box has a click event listener that shows that user‚Äôs full details.

+Displays User Details:

+When you click a user name:

+The list hides.

+The details view (#userDetails) shows.

+It displays name, email, address, company, etc.

+Also adds a ‚ÄúBack to List‚Äù button to return to the user list.

+Manages State (selected user):

+Keeps track of the currently selected user (selectedUserId) so that when you go back, the same user stays highlighted.

+Ì¥π In short

+JavaScript provides the logic and interaction ‚Äî the electrical wiring, buttons, and moving parts of your building.
+It decides how things behave and how the app responds to user actions.